Adverse Administrative Action Defense

 No matter what legal issue you have, rest assured the Wilkie Law Firm will provide all the resources and guidance you need to make the best, fully informed decision regarding this issue.
-But, none of this can happen if you do not reach out to us and at least have a free initial consultation.
+But, none of this can happen if you do not reach out to us and at least have an initial consultation.
 Located in Jacksonville, Wilkie serves the entire state of North Carolina as well as its surrounding states.
 He is also able to service any military installation located in the United States, but travel fees will apply.
 Give us a call at 910-333-9626 to get started.

 The following information is for your education and understanding the process.
 It should not be used as a substitute for personalized legal advice arising from a facts based consultation with an experienced attorney who will be able to tailor their advice to the facts presented and the applicable law relating to your case.

 What is Adverse Administrative Action?

 While it may vary between each service branch, all have certain adverse administrative actions.
 A commander can take these actions against his subordinates for alleged “underperformance on the job” or for minor misconduct that does not rise to the level of an Article 15 or a Summary Court-Martial.
 Alternatively, it may be something the commander wishes to address in a forum that is relatively quick and affords the recipient less ability to fight the issue or be entitled to any real due process.